saurabhp75/saurabhp75.github.io/_notes/django.md

 True
 ```

-# get numbet of next page
+### get numbet of next page
 ```shell
 >>> page1.next_page_number()
 ```

 **Note** :
-we should add trailing '/' in the route as it will enable routing of paths with missing '/' also to the same view as the path with '/'.
+We should add trailing '/' in the route as it will enable routing of paths with missing '/' also to the same view as the path with '/'.

 If we keep the default root urls.py as it is and set debug=True in settings.py, then we will get a default django page, when we run the server.